Republicans urge US universities to cut ties with Chinese-backed scholarship program

 The Chinese Embassy didn't immediately respond to a request by The Associated Press for comment.

-Dartmouth said Wednesday it has had very few participants in the program and already had decided to end its participation.
+Dartmouth said Wednesday it has had fewer than 10 participants in the program over the last decade and already had decided to end its participation.
 Notre Dame said it began the process of terminating its association with the program earlier this year.
-Both schools said they would work with the committee.
+University of Tennessee said it had also received the letter and was reviewing the committee's request.

-Letters were also sent also to Temple University, the University of Tennessee and the University of California campuses in Davis, Irvine and Riverside.
+Letters were also sent also to Temple University and the University of California campuses in Davis, Irvine and Riverside.
 The committee said it's opening a review into the program's “infiltration” of U.S. universities and demanded records related to the program from all seven institutions.

 The universities' partnerships with the council bring up to 15 graduate students a year to Dartmouth, along with up to 60 at Temple and 40 at Notre Dame, according to the letters.
 Some schools split the cost of attendance with China.
 Dartmouth, for instance, covers 50% of tuition and provides a stipend to doctoral students.